Setting healthy boundaries…

 What are personal boundaries?

 Setting personal boundaries involves drawing an invisible line you would not allow others to cross.
 You don’t have to say it; you need to live it.
-This quote from Cheryl Richardson, a lifestyle expert coach, is relevant: “If you want to live an authentic, meaningful life, you need to master the art of disappointing and upsetting others, hurting feelings, and living with the reality that some people just won’t like you.
+This quote from Cheryl Richardson, a lifestyle expert and coach, is relevant: “If you want to live an authentic, meaningful life, you need to master the art of disappointing and upsetting others, hurting feelings, and living with the reality that some people just won’t like you.
 It may not be easy, but it’s essential if you want your life to reflect your deepest desires, values, and needs.”
 This helps summarize what we need to understand by setting personal boundaries.
-These words may sound selfish, but in the real sense of it, setting personal boundaries is very hard.
+These words may sound selfish, but in the real sense, setting personal boundaries is very hard.
 It is hard to look inward and make certain decisions from the norm.
 However, life as an adult always comes with many adjustments from the status quo.
 Setting boundaries will ensure you can control what you will tolerate in your space, what you allow in your thoughts, and what you will accept as “your norm.”
+While setting boundaries can be challenging, it can also lead to healthier relationships, increased self-respect, and greater control over your life.

 What boundaries are not

-Allowing or disallowing some things in your life is an essential and highly valued life skill.
+Allowing or disallowing some things is an essential and highly valued life skill.
 However, it should not be used as a weapon against others.
 The beauty of boundaries is that they are ever-evolving and, therefore, imperfect.
 They are not cast in stone and are forever engraved and unchangeable.
 Instead, boundaries can be used as a compass that guides and guards our interactions with ourselves and others.
-Boundaries should remind us of the human ethics of “not harming” others instead of using it as a rigid rule to be mean or show a lack of empathy.
+This adaptability of boundaries allows us to be more flexible and open-minded in our relationships, fostering a culture of understanding and growth.